carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

 **AlwaysBreakBeforeMultilineStrings** (``bool``)
   If ``true``, always break before multiline string literals.

+  This flag is mean to make cases where there are multiple multiline strings in a file look more consistent.
+Thus, it will only take effect if wrapping the string at that point leads to it being indented ``ContinuationIndentWidth`` spaces from the start of the line.

 **AlwaysBreakTemplateDeclarations** (``bool``)
   If ``true``, always break after the ``template<...>`` of a template declaration.